marcusvb/dotfiles/README.md

 ### VSCode (vscode/)
 * setup.sh - moves the config file to the vscode directory
+* and it also installs the extensions from the list

 ### User Bin (bin/)
 * setup.sh - Symlinks the other contents of the dotfiles/bin/ folder to ~/bin/